Warm-Standby Disaster Recovery Across Clouds with RcloneView (S3, Wasabi, R2, OneDrive)

 - Use one-way Sync to mirror new/updated files; keep deletes if you want strict parity.

-- Add filters for noisy paths (e.g., cache/temp).
+- Add filters for noisy paths (e.g., cache/temp) in the Filtering step.

 Step 2: Schedule continuous updates

-- Enable retries/backoff for flaky links.
+- Set retry attempts in Advanced Settings for flaky links.

 Step 3: Verify and monitor

---s3-upload-concurrencyif needed. - Keep versioning on the standby so accidental deletes can be recovered.
+- Keep versioning on the standby so accidental deletes can be recovered.

 Step 4: Failover playbook